Regional Transportation District: Commuter rail

-Bus Rapid Transit
+Bus rapid transit

-In 2016, RTD opened the first branded BRT line in the Denver Metro, the Flatiron Flyer.
-The service was severely cut back during the COVID-19 pandemic, but has begun to see restorations, including the September 2025 restoration of the FF4.
+In January 2016, RTD opened the first branded BRT line in the Denver metropolitan area, the Flatiron Flyer.
+It travels along the U.S. Route 36 corridor between Boulder and Denver, with some service continuing to Aurora, and uses freeway stations for faster access.
+The Flatiron Flyer expanded to seven routes, but two were suspended during the COVID-19 pandemic and not subsequently restored.
+A feasibility study into further BRT expansion was completed in 2019 by RTD and recommended the construction of eight corridors by 2050.

-In 2019, RTD completed a feasibility study on Bus Rapid Transit, recommending that 8 BRT routes be constructed across the Metro by 2050.

-In 2024, the Denver Department of Transportation and Infrastructure (DOTI), began construction on the first line of the LYNX BRT system, planned to open in 2027.
+The Colfax Avenue corridor in Denver was chosen for a new BRT system, named LYNX, and began construction in October 2024 under the Denver Department of Transportation and Infrastructure.
+The BRT line will have 28 stations and covers 8.6 mi of the corridor between Union Station and Colfax station in Aurora near Interstate 225.
+A 5.5 mi within Denver uses center-running bus lanes, while other sections are in mixed traffic.
+LYNX is planned to enter service by the end of 2027 with service every four minutes during weekdays, seven minutes on weekdays, and fifteen minutes at night.

 Accidents and incidents

 On January 28, 2019, an R Line light rail train derailed the junction of East Exposition Avenue and South Sable Boulevard (between Aurora Metro Center and Florida stations) due to excessive speed.
 The curve has a speed limit of 10 mph but the train approached at 38 mph.
 One woman's foot was amputated by the train wheels after she was ejected from the car during the accident, eight other passengers were also injured.
 Although determined responsible for the accident, no charges were filed against the driver.

 On September 21, 2022, another derailment occurred at the same location.
-Three people were taken to hospital with injuries that were not believed to be life threatening.
+Three people were taken to hospital with injuries that were not believed to be life-threatening.
 Video showed the train approaching the turn at high speed.
 According to an investigation conducted by RTD and overseen by the Colorado Public Utilities Commission, the crash was caused by excessive speed and operator error.
 The exact speed was not specified, nor was it detailed whether the driver was disciplined for the accident.

 Governance

 RTD is governed by a 15-member, publicly elected Board of Directors.
-Directors are elected to four-year terms and represent specific districts, each comprising approximately 180,000 constituents.
+Directors are elected to four-year terms and represent specific districts, each comprising approximately 200,000 constituents.

 Board of Directors

-As of 2025, the RTD Board of Directors includes the following members:
+As of 2026, the RTD Board of Directors includes the following members: